Local Area Traffic Management

 Your local knowledge is vital to Brisbane City Council's assessment of the traffic issues in your street.
-The information you provide helps us decide if Local Area Traffic Management is suitable for your area.
+The information you provide helps us decide if LATM is suitable for your area.

-Council will only investigate the installation of traffic management devices if there is support from the majority of the local community in the form of a petition or a letter signed by local residents.
+Council will investigate all requests for LATM, however it is helpful to understand the level of support from the local community.
+This can be displayed in the form of a letter signed by local residents or a petition.

 Pedestrian countdown timers